jimaaa17/Cloud-Data-Warehouse/README.md

        `$ python create_cluster.py`

 4. Run the *create_tables* script to setup the staging schema and analytical tables.
        `$ python create_tables.py`
 5. Run the *etl* scrip to extract data from file stored in S3, stage it at Redshift and store the data in dimensional tables.
         `$ python etl.py`
-6. Run the *analytics* scrip to check the count of data into dimensional table or try using AWS Redshift to check count upon run queries for analytical table.
+6. Run the *analytics* script to check the count of data into dimensional table or try using AWS Redshift to check count upon run queries for analytical table.
+       '$ analytics.py'

   ## Queries and Results